StateX: Enhancing RNN Recall via Post-training State Expansion: Experiments

 \subsection{The Optimality of Single-Head GLA}

 As mentioned in Section~\ref{sec:state-expansion-for-gla}, the multi-head mechanism in GLA significantly reduces the size of the recurrent state, which in turn leads to a degradation in model performance.
 This section presents an ablation study on the number of heads for GLA models trained from scratch.

-We conducted experiments on GLA models with 340M parameters, trained on 20B tokens from the SlimPajama dataset~\citep{cerebras2023slimpajama}.
-More experimental details are described in Section~\ref{sec:appendix-details-gla-heads}.
+Each GLA model has 340M parameters and is trained on 20B tokens from the SlimPajama dataset~\citep{cerebras2023slimpajama} (see Section~\ref{sec:appendix-details-gla-heads} for more details).
 Table~\ref{tab:head_comparison} reports the performance of these models on a range of common tasks.
 As shown, the single-head model achieves higher average scores on the benchmark tasks and converges to a lower final training loss.
-Given the same number of parameters and other configurations, using fewer heads allows for a larger state size, which in turn leads to improved performance in common-sense reasoning, recall, and training loss.